Posts Tagged ‘Korean art’

 Subscribe to Art Radar for market news

-Posted in Auctions, Business of art, Cai Guoqiang, Cao Fei, Cartoon, China, Chinese, Hong Kong, Hong Kong artists, Japanese, Korean, Li Hui, Market watch, Photography, Sculpture, Takashi Murakami, Xu Bing, Yayoi Kusama, Yue Minjun, Zeng Fanzhi, Zhang Huan, Zhang Xiaogang | Tagged: art auction, art auction Hong Kong, art auctions, Asian auction, Asian auction news, Cai Guo Qiang, Cang Xin, Cao Fei, Chinese photography, cynical realism, Danny Lee, Fang Lijun, Feng Zhengjie, Hai Bo, Hong Hao, Hong Kong art, Hong Kong artists, Huang Yan, Japanese art, Korean art, Li Hui, Luo Brothers, Political pop, Sheng Qi, Simon Go, Sothebys Hong Kong, Sothebys Hong Kong sale, Sotheybs, Takashi Murakami, Tsang Tsou Choi, Wang Keping, Wang Qingsong, Xu Bing, Yayoi Kusama, Yoshimoto Nara, Yoshitaka Amano, Yue Minjun, Zeng Fanzhi, Zhang Huan, Zhang Wan, Zhang Xiaogang | Leave a Comment »
+Posted in Auctions, Business of art, Cai Guoqiang, Cao Fei, Cartoon, China, Chinese, Hong Kong, Hong Kong Artists, Japanese, Korean, Li Hui, Market watch, Photography, Sculpture, Takashi Murakami, Xu Bing, Yayoi Kusama, Yoshitaka Amano, Yue Minjun, Zeng Fanzhi, Zhang Huan, Zhang Xiaogang | Tagged: art auction, art auction Hong Kong, art auctions, Asian auction, Asian auction news, Cai Guo Qiang, Cang Xin, Cao Fei, Chinese photography, cynical realism, Danny Lee, Fang Lijun, Feng Zhengjie, Hai Bo, Hong Hao, Hong Kong art, Hong Kong Artists, Huang Yan, Japanese art, Korean art, Li Hui, Luo Brothers, Political pop, Sheng Qi, Simon Go, Sothebys Hong Kong, Sothebys Hong Kong sale, Sotheybs, Takashi Murakami, Tsang Tsou Choi, Wang Keping, Wang Qingsong, Xu Bing, Yayoi Kusama, Yoshimoto Nara, Yoshitaka Amano, Yue Minjun, Zeng Fanzhi, Zhang Huan, Zhang Wan, Zhang Xiaogang | Leave a Comment »

 Posted by artradar on October 7, 2009